Family Based Immigration

 Other family members

-- Third Preference: Married children of US citizens.
+- Third Preference: (F3) Married Sons and Daughters of U.S. Citizens;

 Frequently Asked Questions